Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 What is a Contract Variation?

-A contract variation is a change or adjustment to what has already been agreed to in the construction contract.
+A contract variation is an adjustment or modification to previously agreed terms within a construction contract.

 These include a change in the amount or cost of works, an increase or decrease in the work needed to be done, and changes to the scope of works.